4A-Team/AviaryApp/README.md

 # Aviary Bird App
 The project bird generative sound web interface code

+A detailed description of the project and its background is provided by Eryk in his <a href="https://www.cyberneticforests.com/news/enter-the-aviary-time-travel-with-birds-and-machines">blog post</a>

 ## How to run it
 clone the repo